 SUMMARY:

-The UCAIug OpenADE Task Force submitted a request for the initiation of NAESB Model Business Practices on July 29, 2010 (R10008) to standardize the interface which allows for the exchange of Energy Usage Information between designated parties.
+The UCAIug OpenADE Task Force submitted a request for the initiation of NAESB Model Business Practices on July 29, 2010 (R10008) to standardize the interface which allows for the exchange of energy usage information between designated parties.
 The UCAIug OpenADE Task Force provided the artifacts on which these Model Business Practices were based.

-These Model Business Practices will build on the NAESB Energy Usage Information Model and, subject to the Governing Documents and Applicable Regulatory Authority, will help enable Retail Customers to share energy usage information with Third Parties who have acquired the right to act in this role.
+These Model Business Practices will build on the NAESB Energy Usage Information (EUI) Model and, subject to the Governing Documents and Applicable Regulatory Authority, will help enable Retail Customers to share energy usage information with Third Parties who have acquired the right to act in this role.
 This Energy Services Provider Interface will provide a consistent method for Retail Customers to authorize a Third Party to gain access to energy usage data.
 Doing so will help enable Retail Customers to choose Third Party products to assist them to better understand their energy usage and to make more economical decisions about their usage.
 This Energy Services Provider Interface will contribute to the development of an open and interoperable method for Third Party authorization and machine-to-machine exchange of Retail Customer usage information.

 Recommended Standards: